 Step 5: Know where to look

 Rental properties are listed on hundreds of reliable and less reliable websites, so it is really important to make sure you know about them.
 For free sector rental properties you have housing associations, real estate agents, aggregator websites and social media.
 It is best to just skip the latter.
 Sometimes you can find a home via Facebook or Marktplaats, but many people are just scammed there, so if you do, be careful.
-Just searching on a few pages such as Funda or Pararius is not enough in practice.
+Just searching on a few pages such as Funda or Pararius is often not enough in practice.
 They have a lot to offer, but not everything and they are certainly not always the first to list the property.

 Step 6: respond super fast

 Because so many people are looking for a rental property, it is very important that you respond super fast to any house that matches your search criteria.
 A few hours after listing a house, dozens of responses have already been received, and then you will be too late if you only then send in you response.
 You really have to revisit all those pages from step 5 at least 10 times a day to have any chance and even that is probably not enough either.
 If you find something, respond immediately.